Mission

 The Arts

 Glenn Dubin serves on the Board of Trustees and Executive Committee of the Museum of Modern Art (“MoMA”).
-Since 2012, the Dubin Family has both gifted and pledged numerous works of art to the museum’s permanent collection.
+Since 2012, the Dubin Family has gifted and pledged numerous works of art to the museum’s permanent collection.
 In 2017, Glenn and Eva were recognized for their service and long-term commitment to MoMA by being honored at the annual Party in the Garden.
 In addition, the Dubin Family has actively supported other cultural institutions in New York and across the country both with direct gifts of art and financial support.

 The Giving Pledge